savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 - Building an IUI is a long process, that can start with baby steps today.

-Remember: **good design is inclusive, and good design benefits everybody!**
+Remember: **good design is inclusive, and good design benefits everyone!**

 # Resources